 All of this comes from our best intentions, we really don’t want our dear children thinking these kinds of things about themselves, or feeling hurt when others have said these things about them.
 We don’t want them to experience the ongoing pain of these negative self judgments.
 But offering immediate reassurance and advice seems unlikely to make the painful thoughts and feelings just go away.

 Instead, I wonder if these kinds of comments might sometimes even do the complete opposite of what we are intending.
 They might encourage our children to insist even more strongly that they really are that thing they are judging themselves to be (“Yes, I am!”), thereby strengthening their negative self judgements.
-Or they might shut down our child’s expression, so they stop saying these things out loud in front of us, but continue to think them and say it to themselves, and experience the associated pain in isolation.
+Or they might shut down our child’s expression, so they stop saying these things out loud in front of us, but continue to think and say them to themselves, experiencing the associated pain in isolation.

 We could say, “Tell me more about how you’re feeling … how this is for you … I’m listening”.
-We could invite our child to tell us more about any hurtful things they have experienced and how it felt.
+We could invite our child to talk freely about any hurtful things they have experienced, and how it felt.
 If we can gently listen, our child may feel able to let some of their feelings out through crying, and the more we can just listen and show them signs of our love, and let their feelings take their natural course, the clearer they are likely to feel afterwards.

 It can be really challenging to listen in this way.
 As well as being hard to see and hear our children upset, it can also trigger parts of us that resonate with those thoughts and feelings.
 So one thing that can really help is to find someone to listen to our feelings first, someone who won’t judge us or give us advice, but who will just listen to all our feelings in the same way that we will be wanting to listen to our gorgeous child.
 This could be a friend, family member, counsellor or listening partner (another parent who we set up to exchange listening time with on a regular basis).